University of British Columbia: Okanagan

 The Okanagan Campus was established in 2005 on what was previously the North Kelowna Campus of Okanagan University College, next to Kelowna International Airport.
 It was founded in partnership with the Syilx Okanagan Nation and it lies on their ancestral and forcefully taken territory.

-The campus had a 2019 enrolment of 10,708 undergraduate and graduate students and has its own academic Senate.
+The campus had a 2019 enrolment of 10,708 undergraduate and graduate students and has its own academic senate.
 UBC Okanagan offers 62 undergraduate and 19 graduate programs in a diversity of disciplines including Arts, Science, Fine Arts, Engineering, Nursing, Human Kinetics, Education, Management, Social Work and Interdisciplinary Graduate Studies.
 UBC's Faculty of Medicine delivers medical doctor training through the Southern Medical Program with facilities at UBC Okanagan and a clinical academic campus at Kelowna General Hospital.

 From 2005 through 2012, the Okanagan campus completed a $450 million expansion with construction of several residential, teaching and research buildings.
-The expansion included the Charles E. Fipke Centre for Innovative Research, University Centre, the Engineering Management and Education building, the Arts and Sciences Centre, Reichwald Health Sciences Centre and several new student residence buildings.
+The expansion included the Charles E. Fipke Centre for Innovative Research, the University Centre, the Engineering Management and Education building, the Arts and Sciences Centre, the Reichwald Health Sciences Centre and several new student residence buildings.
 The Commons building was opened in 2019 as an expansion to the Library building.
 Two additional student housing facilities, Skeena and Nechako, opened in 2020 and 2021 respectively.

-In 2010, UBC Okanagan campus grew from 105 ha. to 208.6 ha.
+In 2010, UBC Okanagan campus grew from 105 ha to 208.6 ha.
 Like the Point Grey campus, the Okanagan campus attracts Canadian and international students.

 UBC Okanagan is currently expanding its campus to downtown Kelowna.
 Construction on the 43 storey downtown campus building was approved in August 2023 and is expected to be completed by 2027.
 Eight storeys will be used as academic space for health programs, as the campus will be in close proximity to Interior Health offices and Kelowna General Hospital.
-The building will also include public engagement spaces, an art gallery, cafes, retailers and 473 rental housing units.
+The building will also include public engagement spaces, an art gallery, cafés, retailers and 473 rental housing units.